Bus Service

 Montgomery County takes pride in one of the country's finest suburban bus networks.
 Good bus and rail transit, coupled with planning that encourages development around Metro stations, is why our traffic problems don't match the horrific congestion of Fairfax County.
-And bus service boosts the local economy, alleviating the labor shortages that plague employers in the allegedly business-friendly Virginia suburbs.
-Despite the heavy investments in our bus system, it still falls far short of meeting the county's transportation needs.
-Too often, buses are confusing and inconvenient.
-Waits between buses are too long; buses rarely go straight to one's destination without transfers; clear schedules and maps are rarely posted at bus stops; and riders are confused when different providers serve the same route.
-Increasing the total amount of bus service is essential, but if new funding is used just to add more routes like those we already have, these weaknesses will limit growth in ridership.
+And bus service boosts the local economy, alleviating the labor shortages that (during better economic times) plagued employers in the allegedly business-friendly Virginia suburbs.

 What Needs To Be Done?